storj/docs/app/dcs/api/s3/presigned-urls/page.md

 ## Introduction

-Creating presigned URLs for Storj DCS - HTTP POST & GET to a URL
+Creating presigned URLs for Storj - HTTP POST & GET to a URL

 All objects and paths are private and encrypted by default.
 However, it is possible to use a pre-signed URL via our S3-compatible gateway to enable unauthenticated customers/users to upload objects to buckets or access objects in buckets without providing an [](docId:XKib9SzjtEXTXWvdyYWX6) or [](docId:AsyYcUJFbO1JI8-Tu8tW3).